-• ACC bus port
+ACC bus port

 An RJ45 controller-area network (CAN) accessory bus port is provided for communication to and from a relay output module for integration with existing head-end equipment.
-Use this port to connect to an optional Fiber SenSys RLM525 relay module, or OM525 output module.
+Use this port to connect to an optional Fiber SenSys OM525 output module or RLM525 relay module.